uprtcl/spec/Readme.md

 ### Commits

 The commit object links a piece of content to its previous version.
 It needs a link to the content and a link to its parent commit.
-Commit IDs MUST be are content-addressable.
+Commit MUST be content-addressable.
 Linked commits build a directed acylic graph (DAG).

 ### Perspectives

-Perspectives is how git "branches" are called in the _Prtcl but they are otherwise identical: they represent independently evolving "versions" of a piece of content.
+Perspectives is how git "branches" are called in the _Prtcl.
+Perspectives represent independently evolving "versions" of a piece of content.

 A perspective is one "named" tip of the DAG of commits.
 You can create/**branch** new perspectives out of existing ones and you can **merge** changes made on a perpective into another one.